Sunnyside (Tarrytown, New York): History

+Irving

 In 1832, Washington Irving visited his nephew Oscar Irving who lived near the old stone farmhouse.
 Irving had recently undertaken a substantial trip through the prairies of the Arkansas and Mississippi Rivers, and the frontier lifestyle made him lament his lack of a home of his own.
 He was also frustrated because he had lived most of his adult life as a guest in other people's homes.
 As Irving wrote, he was eager for a home and was "willing to pay a little unreasonably for it".
 Irving finally purchased the property on June 7, 1835, for $1,800; he would later, through the years, add to the property to expand the estate.

 Irving wrote a story, "Wolfert's Roost", about Acker and the site.
-In a letter to his brother Peter, he described it as "a beautiful spot, capable of being made a little paradise ...
+In a letter to his brother Peter, he described it as "a beautiful spot, capable of being made a little paradise...
 I have had an architect up there, and shall build upon the old mansion this summer.
 My idea is to make a little nookery somewhat in the Dutch style, quaint, but unpretending.
 It will be of stone."
-Irving requested that his friend and neighbor, English-born painter George Harvey, become his aesthetic collaborator and foreman in the house's subsequent remodeling and enlargement, and the landscaping of the grounds in Romantic style, which included creating a pond Irving called "The Little Mediterranean", with a waterfall that led to a babbling serpentine brook.
+Irving requested that his friend and neighbor, English-born painter George Harvey, become his aesthetic collaborator and foreman in the house's subsequent remodeling and enlargement, and the landscaping of the grounds in Romantic style, which included creating a pond Irving called "The Little Mediterranean", fed by Sunnyside Brook, and exited by a waterfall that led to the serpentine stream.

 The result is a "cottage" that was widely known even at the time, appearing in Harper's Weekly and in guidebooks to the area.
-Dr. Oliver Wendell Holmes Sr. said that Sunnyside stood "next to Mount Vernon, the best known and most cherished of all the dwellings in our land."
+Oliver Wendell Holmes Sr. said that Sunnyside stood "next to Mount Vernon, the best known and most cherished of all the dwellings in our land."
 The public interest in the home, and in Irving, America's first literary star, drew numerous visitors throughout the year, hoping to catch a glimpse of Irving working.
 Irving's neighbor Nathaniel Parker Willis joked, "Could not Sunny-side 'pay' to be got ready for a boarding-house?"

 In 1842, Irving accepted a nomination as Ambassador to the Court of Isabella II of Spain.
 He left Sunnyside in the care of his brother Ebenezer, who lived there with his four grown daughters, who supervised the running of the household.
-Irving wrote, "The only drawback upon all this is the hard trial of tearing myself away from dear little Sunnyside."
+Irving wrote of his appointment, "The only drawback upon all this is the hard trial of tearing myself away from dear little Sunnyside."
 He returned to New York on September 19, 1846.
 Shortly after his return, in 1847, he added to the cottage the "Spanish Tower", influenced by Spanish monastic architecture and the Alhambra in Granada.
 It added four bedrooms to the house.

+In his late years at Sunnyside, Irving completed what he considered his "crowning effort", a five-volume biography of his namesake, George Washington, which the author completed only weeks before his death.
 Irving died of a heart attack in his bedroom at Sunnyside on November 28, 1859, at age 76.